lakejs/lake-docs/reference/index.md

 ## readonly

 Enables read-only mode for viewing content without editing.
-You can visit the [Read-only mode](/examples/readonly) example to see how it displays.
+You can visit the [Read-only mode](/examples/readonly) example to see how it is displayed.

 * Type: `boolean`
 * Default: `false`